spirosmastorakis/ndnSIM-development/docs/source/applications.rst

 ConsumerWindow
 ^^^^^^^^^^^^^^^^^^

 :ndnsim:`ConsumerWindow` is an application generating a variable rate Interest traffic.
-It relies on an optional NACK-Interest feature and implements a simple sliding-window-based Interest generation mechanism.
+It implements a simple sliding-window-based Interest generation mechanism.

 .. code-block:: c++

-   // Create application using the app helper ndn::AppHelper consumerHelper ("ns3::ndn::ConsumerWindow");
+   // Create application using the app helper AppHelper consumerHelper ("ns3::ndn::ConsumerWindow");

 This applications has the following attributes: